benhowell/benhowell.github.com/_drafts/people-analytics-and-the-deployment-dystopia.md

 in the exploration of this new frontier, there will be many speculations, experiments, trial, errors and it'll be everyday citizens who'll perform the role of guinea pig.
 There could be real-life dire consequences for those who are seen to fall outside the average, the norm.

 On the other hand, many times hiring managers are just looking for a reason to discard your resume to narrow down the talent pool.
 Anything negative gets you tossed.
 They see this.
 Maybe it's a good sign, maybe it's a bad sign.
 Either way it's something out of the ordinary that will take more time to evaluate.
 Better just toss the resume.
 There's still another stack of 100 candidates to go through...

 You may even get emails telling you that "your non use of the corporate social media thingo will be looked upon negatively"

 Freedom of personal information and profiles generated and/or kept by corporate entities and government?
 Should one be allowed access to their own profile free of charge?
 Can one have their profile "removed" costs to obtain free info (court docs, FOI, scientific papers).

-Will we have to avoid capture of practically all personal data and tracking of our movements and become a digital recluse, just like [RMS][4]?
-Or will that very act and the forensic evidence it does or conversely, does not leave behind be used against us by our future people analytics algorithmic overlords?

-Is such personal intrusion ethically and morally defensible by anyone?
-Do we even have a right to privacy anymore?
-Will analytical profiling using the full gamut of day to day personal data of ones activities become commonplace by all and sundry?
-We already live in a world where automated analysis of this data is used to personally target advertising.
-We're very quickly approaching a world where automated "people analysis" will be used to determine employability.
-There is no end to how and where personal profiling can be used in business and law enforcement.
 <br/>
 <br/>